Learn how to provide an accurate radiofrequency / cavitation treatment, at the exact right depth and exact right intensity

 • or skin injury (if intensity is too high)

-This usually manifests as crepey skin, paper-thin skin or a skin burn.
+Such skin injury usually manifests as crepey skin, paper-thin skin or a skin burn

-Such skin injury usually occurs with RF microneedling and HIFU but it can also occur with ultrasound or RF, when used by poorly trained therapists, the wrong protocols or poor equipment.
+Such skin injury usually occurs with RF microneedling and HIFU, which we are not examining on this article, but it can also occur with ultrasound or RF, when used by poorly trained therapists, with wrong protocols or with poor equipment.

 When RF / cavitation is applied too deeply

-When treatment is applied too deeply (usually on the subcutaneous adipose tissue on body and face; or adipose tissue around the SMAS on the face) we may:
+When treatment is applied too deeply (usually on the subcutaneous adipose tissue on body and face; or adipose tissue below and above the SMAS on the face) we may:

 • also have poor results (if intensity is not too high)